-Is therapy for me?
+Is psychotherapy treatment right for me?

-We all have old habits that hold us back, keep us from reaching our potential or cause emotional harm to others – psychotherapy treatment can help.
+We all have old habits that hold us back, keep us from reaching our potential, or cause emotional harm to others – psychotherapy treatment can help.

-Signs that you could benefit from treatment include:
+Signs that you could benefit from therapy include:

 - You feel an overwhelming, prolonged sense of helplessness and sadness.

-- Your problems don’t seem to get better despite your efforts and help from family and friends.
+- Your problems don’t seem to improve despite your efforts and help from family and friends.

 - You find it difficult to concentrate on work assignments or to carry out other everyday activities.

-- You worry excessively, expect the worst or are constantly on edge.
+- You worry excessively, expect the worst, or are constantly on edge.

-- Your actions, such as drinking too much alcohol, using drugs or being aggressive, are harming you or others.
+- Your actions, such as drinking too much alcohol, using drugs, or being aggressive, harm you or others.

-By the time you’re done, you will not only have solved the problem that brought you in, but you will have learned new skills so you can better cope with whatever challenges arise in the future.
+By the time you’re done, you will not only have solved the problem that brought you in, but you will have learned new skills to better cope with whatever challenges arise.

-Whether you are seeking therapy as an individual, couple. or family, scheduling an appointment with us is a great way to enrich your life, improve your relationships, reach your personal goals and live a productive and fulfilling life full of growth and happiness.
+Whether you are seeking therapy as an individual, couple, or family, scheduling an appointment with us is a great way to enrich your life, improve your relationships, reach your personal goals, and live a productive and fulfilling life full of growth and happiness.